Windsor council approves alley lighting policy, residents to share costs

 Residents requesting alley lighting will be required to follow a local improvement process through a petition to the city.

-“An alley light could be roughly $1,400, so if you did an entire block, $5,000 to $6,000, you divide it up over the entire block,” says Coun.
-Rino Bortolin, whose advocacy on the issue stretches back to his early days on council.
-“You can then further divide it on your taxes over a number of years to spread out the up-front costs.”
+Councillor Rino Bortolin told CTV Windsor, "An alley light could be roughly $1,400, so if you did an entire block, $5,000 to $6,000, you divide it up over the entire block."

-When that cost is potentially spread out over a number of property owners, it’s estimated it will cost roughly $150 to $300 per person.

 The city will not pay anything for the installation costs, but will then pick up the tab for 100 per cent of the costs associated with power, ongoing maintenance, and replacement of the fixtures.